-- (1) This section applies if- - (a) a development application has been amended under section 144; and - (b) before it was amended, the application was referred to an entity under division 7.3.3. - (2) The planning and land authority must refer the development application to the entity. - Note Section 149 sets out what the entity to which the application is referred must do with the application. - (3) A referral under subsection (2) must include a brief description of how the application has been amended since the entity last saw it. - (4) However, if the planning and land authority is satisfied that the proposed amendment of the application does not affect any part of the application in relation to which the entity to which the application was referred made a comment, the authority need not refer the proposed amendment to the entity.
+- (1) This section applies if- - (a) a development application has been amended under section 144; and - (b) before it was amended, the application was referred to an entity under division 7.3.3. - (2) The planning and land authority must refer the development application to the entity.

+- (3) A referral under subsection (2) must include a brief description of how the application has been amended since the entity last saw it. - (4) However, if the planning and land authority is satisfied that the proposed amendment of the application does not affect any part of the application in relation to which the entity to which the application was referred made a comment, the authority need not refer the proposed amendment to the entity.